yasser888/CarND-Extended-Kalman-Filter-P6/README.md

 For LIDAR measurements, the position is measured directly so linear Kalman filter equations can also be used for the **Update** step.
 For RADAR measurements, the measurement is in polar coordinates so the conversion to state variable position and velocity is nonlinear and uses Extended Kalman filter equations by linearizing around the current state with a **Jacobian** matrix.

 For each measurement received from the [Udacity Term 2 Simulator](https://github.com/udacity/self-driving-car-sim/releases), the program predicts the state for the current timestep, then updates the state with the RADAR or LIDAR measurement and calculated Kalman gain.
-Sensor noise covariance (R) and process noise covariance (Q) are fixed values provided by Udacity.
+Sensor measurement noise covariance (R) and process noise covariance (Q) values are provided by Udacity for this project.

 The implementation uses the following matrices and equations: